 If you suffer financial hardship, we are willing to discuss different options for the fees.
 Public hospital gastrointestinal clinics provide bulk billed appointments which can be arranged through your GP, however the waiting time for new patients to be seen in these clinics are often quite lengthy.

-During the COVID-19 restrictions, we will be charging the lower pensioner rate for phone consultations, and pensioners will be bulk billed.
-The same Medicare rebates are applicable for phone consultations.
+During the COVID-19 restrictions, we will be charging the lower pensioner rate for phone and video consultations, and pensioners will be bulk billed.
+The same Medicare rebates are applicable for these consultations.

 If you do not have insurance, you can pay for procedures to be done privately and prices vary depending on the hospital where the procedures are carried out.
 Further information is available from the practice office staff.
 Alternatively, we can usually arrange for procedures to be performed at one of our affiliated public hospitals where all costs will be covered by Medicare.
 Note that there is usually a longer waiting time to have procedures done in the public system.